taeram/google-drive-bulk-copy/README.md

 Bulk copy an entire Google Drive folder to another location in your Google Drive.

+#### Features

+This script will recursively copy a source folder into a destination folder.

+* Duplicate files are skipped if they're the same size, or larger
+* Files are ignored if they match a certain pattern (see `config/config.yml` for the list)
+* Files are only copied to the destination *once*, meaning you can delete them from the destination and then re-run this script without re-copying the file.

 #### Setup

+Google Developer Console

 1. Browse to the [Google Developers Console](https://console.developers.google.com)
 1. Create a new project called "Google Drive Bulk Copy".